 Defenders are warm and unassuming people who are efficient and responsible.
 This efficiency leads them to give careful attention to small details in their lives.
 They believe that the only way to grow love is by sharing it.
-Though Defenders can be fairly reserved, they have well-developed people skills and tend to be extremely well-rounded individuals.
+Though Defenders can be pretty reserved, they have well-developed people skills and tend to be well-rounded individuals.

 Executives are people who possess great fortitude.
 They are representatives of tradition and order and are commonly known to utilize their knowledge of right and wrong whenever they possibly can.
 They tend to follow their own judgment best, and they often act as stabilizing forces among others, offering them a solid sense of direction.

 People with Consul personality types are incredibly people-focused.
 They are achievement-minded and decisive, and they are always happy to offer guidance to others who may be in desperate need of it.
 Nothing makes a Consul more comfortable than when they can be attentive and participate in their social community.